Cancer Incidence and Mortality Tables

 |Detailed Primary Site/Type Data

 Cancer incidence and mortality increase progressively with age for all cancer sites.
 Relative to cancer mortality, lung cancer is the dominant cancer primary site across all ages, reflecting the severity of this diagnosis.
 Cancer incidence by site is more varied relative to the age of the patient.
 Breast and cancers across the genitourinary organs are the most common for patients under 50.
-At ages 50 through 74 lung cancer is the most frequent followed by prostate and breast cancer.
-Over 75 years of age, the four leading cancer sites are lung, breast, colon and prostate, respectively.
+At ages 50 through 74 prostate cancer is the most frequent followed by lung and breast cancer.
+Over 75 years of age, the four leading cancer sites are lung, breast, prostate and colon, respectively.

 Relative survival rates for Michigan residents and SEER comparisons are shown for leading primary sites by race, gender and stage at diagnosis for one, three, and five-year survival periods.
 Lung cancer survival rates are the lowest at all stages, for both white and black Michigan residents.
 Prostate cancer survival rates have shown the most dramatic improvement over the past two decades, reaching 100.0 percent for cases diagnosed in localized / regional stage.
 Breast cancer survival rates have also improved, although survival for black females continues to lag slightly behind white female rates.
 Survival for colorectal cancer has remained generally constant over time, with localized survival rates about twenty percent higher than those diagnosed at regional stage.
 Rates are similar for white and black populations.
 (See Relative Survival Rates)